Disable Gutenberg

 Location: Switchboard → Modules → Optimization → Disable Gutenberg

-After enabling, go to Posts → Add New — you should see the classic editor instead of the block editor.
+After enabling, go to Posts → Add New (or the post type you configured) — you should see the classic editor instead of the block editor.

 What Gets Removed